The Vital Link Between Employee Satisfaction and Customer Service Excellence

 Peter Cappelli argued that most CEOs talk a lot about employee engagement but rarely deliver.
 This is because they are not really focused on the quality of their individual team members.

-His argument breaks down in our customer service environment because if we ignored the needs of the team, then these frontline agents would do their best to ignore the customers – or deliver a very poor and unsatisfactory level of service.
+His argument breaks down in our customer service environment because if we ignored the needs of the team, then these frontline agents would do their best to ignore the customers or deliver a very poor and unsatisfactory level of service.

 Our people really are the key to our growth and success.
 We offer a teamwork-focused culture with a wide array of career paths and a focus on building long-term relationships – just the same way we treat our clients.
-This is a part of our corporate DNA and can clearly be heard when you listen to what some of our team has to say about their roles and responsibilities.
+This is a part of our corporate DNA and can clearly be heard when you listen to what some of our team members have to say about their roles and responsibilities.

 What do you think about employee engagement and how it can influence the quality of the customer experience?
 Follow our LinkedIn company page to always see our articles in your newsfeed.
 Click here to visit our website.